nadya-soto/Data-Analysis-Project/README.md

-# README for Stage 1: Data Exploration
+📊 README for Stage 1: Data Exploration 🔎

-## Project Description:
+🌟 Project Overview:

-This project aims to develop a system to predict surplus energy availability from renewable sources, specifically wind and solar energy, at least 24 hours in advance.
-The ultimate goal is to offer free energy to local clients near renewable energy sources during periods of surplus energy.
+This project aims to develop a system that predicts surplus energy availability from renewable sources (🌬️ wind and ☀️ solar energy) at least 24 hours in advance.
+The goal is to provide 🌱 free energy to local communities near renewable energy sources during surplus periods.

-## Instructions on How to Use/Run the Code:
+🚀 How to Run the Code:

+Follow these steps to get started with the data exploration code:

-1. Download the dataset provided from the Assessment Information page on Moodle.
+    Download the dataset: Get the dataset from the Assessment Information page on Moodle 📥.
-2. Ensure that Jupyter Notebook is installed on your system.
+    Install Jupyter Notebook: Make sure Jupyter Notebook is installed.
+If not, you can install it via Anaconda or pip:

+pip install notebook

-3. Clone or download the repository containing the code for data exploration.
+Clone or download the repository: Clone or download the repository containing the data exploration code 📂.
-4. Open the Jupyter Notebook file named "Data_Exploration.ipynb" using Jupyter Notebook.
+Open the notebook: Launch the Data_Exploration.ipynb file using Jupyter Notebook:

+    jupyter notebook Data_Exploration.ipynb

-5. Run each cell in the notebook sequentially to load and explore the dataset, perform data cleaning and preprocessing, and conduct research on thresholds indicating surplus energy.
+    Run the notebook: Execute each cell in sequence to load, clean, and preprocess the dataset 📊, and explore thresholds for surplus energy ⚡.
-6. Make sure to read the comments and descriptions provided in the notebook for better understanding.
+    Review the comments: Be sure to check the comments in the notebook to understand each step 💬.

-## Assumptions:
+🔑 Assumptions:

-1. The dataset provided contains relevant information necessary for predicting surplus energy availability.
+    The dataset contains the necessary information for predicting surplus energy availability 📅.
-2. External sources will be consulted for determining appropriate thresholds indicating surplus energy.
+    Research from external sources will help define appropriate thresholds for surplus energy 📚.

-## Description of Files:
-1. Data_Exploration.ipynb: Jupyter Notebook containing code for data exploration, cleaning, preprocessing, and research on surplus energy thresholds.
+📂 File Overview:

+    Data_Exploration.ipynb: The Jupyter Notebook includes:
+        🛠️ Data loading, exploration, and cleaning
+        📊 Data preprocessing and analysis
+        🔎 Research on surplus energy thresholds
-2. README.md: This file providing instructions and information about the project.
+    README.md: This file!
+It provides an overview of the project, instructions for running the code, and details about the files 📄.

-## Explanation of Code:
-- The notebook is organized into sections for data loading, exploration, cleaning, preprocessing, and research.
-- Each section includes code cells with explanations and comments to guide the exploration process.
+🧑‍💻 Code Explanation:

+    Data Loading: The first section loads the dataset and gives an overview of its structure 📦.
+    Exploration: Basic statistics and visualizations help you understand the dataset better 📉.
-- Descriptive statistics, visualizations, and data preprocessing techniques are applied to understand and prepare the dataset.
+    Cleaning and Preprocessing: Missing values are handled, and transformations are applied to prepare the data for analysis 🔧.
+    Surplus Energy Research: Based on external research, we explore the best thresholds to identify surplus energy ⚡.
+Results are documented for later modeling 📚.

+🧠 Research and References:

-- Research findings and references regarding surplus energy thresholds are documented for future reference.
+    Relevant research and references about surplus energy thresholds and renewable energy forecasting are included within the notebook 📘.

-Please feel free to reach out for any clarifications or assistance during the data exploration process.